 A native of Vancouver, Laura moved to Bowen Island with her husband Scott, daughter Lola and small brood of pets in 2015.
 She is delighted to be a part of the IPS community and is eager to contribute to the school as it continues to flourish.

 Chris and his wife Anne have been involved with Island Pacific School since their oldest son, Max, first came to the school for grade six in 2011.
-Max is now an alumnus, and they have two other children at IPS: Jack in grade 9 and James in grade 6.
+Max and middle son Jack are now alumni, and James is in grade 8.
 They are strong believers in what the school’s middle years program has to offer students in terms of a sense of community engagement, self, and desire for an “intentional education”.

 Chris is an intellectual property lawyer recognized in the World Trademark Reporter 1000 as a leading trademark professional.
 Chris has experience with large and small non-profit boards that he hopes will be helpful to the IPS community, including experience as Past Chair of the National Intellectual Property Section of the Canadian Bar Association, representing over 2,000 section members across Canada, and Past President of the Tunstall Bay Community Association.